dorkodu/sage/paper/3 -- Principles and Concepts.md

 ## <a name="3.2">3.2</a> Concepts

 Here we introduce some concepts and terms which you will need to understand well in order to learn more deeply about Sage.
-Actually we do this because you may fall in love with Sage in first sight ;)

 >   #### What makes Sage a protocol?
 >